oreWaOsama/storloop-privacy-policy/README.md

 - Resolving disputes or enforcing agreements
 - Complying with law, court orders, or regulatory requests

-Google Play may require an external account deletion URL in Play Console if users can create accounts in the App.
-Confirm and publish this URL before submission.

 ## Your Choices

 You can: